How to Store a Motorcycle: 4 Awesome Reasons why Self Storage is a Must-Have

 Drive-up Storage Units — These are the most common types of storage units used for motorcycle storage.
 As the name suggests, drive-up units are ground-level with a roll-up steel door, making access fast and convenient.

-Climate controlled storage — Climate control is a feature found at some storage facilities that regulates temperature year-round, mitigating damage from temperature extremes and humidity.
-Drive-up climate-controlled storage units are preferred by collectors of all types (including motorcycle enthusiasts) and can keep leather and rubber/plastic bits in better shape.
+Climate-controlled storage — Climate control is a feature found at some storage facilities that regulates temperature year-round, mitigating damage from temperature extremes and humidity.

 Covered motorcycle parking — While these are harder to find, some storage facilities offer covered motorcycle parking.
 This is typically a common-space area, protected by a gated entrance.